usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/pol_scra.md

 Section 3956 of the SCRA permits servicemembers to terminate certain consumer contracts at any time after receiving military orders to relocate for a period of not less than 90 days to a location that does not support the contract.

-- Covered contracts include: cell phones, cable, internet-services, fitness centers, and home security systems
+- Covered contracts include: cell phones, cable, internet-services, fitness centers, and home security systems.
-- Such contracts must be **entered into before receiving military relocation orders**
+- Such contracts must be **entered into before receiving military relocation orders.**
 - Service providers are prohibited from imposing early termination fees or charges for reinstating service beyond usual and customary charges for installation or acquisition of customer equipment.
 <br/>
 [%endoptional]